 Finally, a lot of contractors and home improvement professionals add a 5% surcharge to your bill if you pay with plastic, so if you’re using skilled craftsmen to finish your basement, be sure to ask before you whip out your credit card.

-If you’re ready to roll on finishing your basement, Hearth makes it easy for you to find and compare options on personal home improvement loans and home improvement credit cards.
-In just 60 seconds, you can complete our secure online application and see your options in just a few hours.
+If you’re ready to roll on financing your basement, Hearth makes it easy for you to find and compare options on personal home improvement loans and home improvement credit cards.
+In just 60 seconds, you can complete our secure online loan request and see your options in just a few hours.
 Best of all, it won’t affect your credit score.